History of Innovation

 Precision tooled allograft introducedJanuary 1996

 The first allograft to be precision tooled, a threaded cortical dowel, was introduced by University of Florida Tissue Bank.

-In October 1992, Tutogen Medical (Tutogen) forms and builds its headquarters in Neunkirchen am Brand, Germany.
+In October 1992, Tutogen Medical (Tutogen) opens a facility in Neunkirchen am Brand, Germany.
 Tutogen manufactures safe, high-quality xenograft and allograft implants for use in surgeries around the globe.

 Tutoplast® Tissue Sterilization Process developedJanuary 1969